Tyrn/wei/the-insider-en.typ

 #chapter("The Second Chapter,")[where the  sad  history  of  the Assalah spacefield is  told  while the
-ex-first minister of Empire finds himself a new friend.]
+ex-first minister of Empire finds himself a new friend]

      Next morning Terence Bemish sat in his room on the seventh floor of the local  Hilton hotel nudging  the back of  his head and feeling annoyed.
 His head hurt as hell.
 A large peony-shaped bruise swelled on his cheekbone.

-     Somebody knocked in the door - Stephen C. Welsey, an employee of one of the largest investment banks in the Galaxy and Terence's  colleague on  this stupid trip, walked in.
+     Somebody knocked in the door---Stephen C. Welsey, an employee of one of the largest investment banks in the Galaxy and Terence's  colleague on  this stupid trip, walked in.